Nityananda Mahaprabhu: Who is He

 Such people as Ishan Nagar in his book Adwaita Prakasha, Narahari Chakravarty in Bhakti Ratnakara, Nityananda Das in Prema Vilasa, Vrindavana Das in Sri Chaitanya Bhagavata, and others have glorified the place in their writings.
 But the significance of it is not widely known.
 It is a very simple town with few amenities to offer.
 There is hardly any place to buy even such things as cold drinks or bottled water.
 Of course, that could change in the future.

 To see the sites of Ekachakra, as you reach the central part of the village, or the road that divides Ekachakra and Birchandrapur, you will see an arch.
 This indicates the entrance to the road that leads to Nityananda Janmasthan, or the birthplace of Sri Nityananda, also called Garbhavasa.
 The village is very simple and has no facilities for travelers and pilgrims.
-That will change soon as the Iskcon temple is constructing a nice new temple and guesthouse.
+That will change soon as the Iskcon temple has constructed a nice new temple and guesthouse.
 This will help support more pilgrims who do want to come for a visit, and allow them to stay in this peaceful village and absorb the spiritual atmosphere.

 As we walk under the arch and down the road, we can see the simplicity of the homes and people here.
 We soon come to the small temple of Kadam Khandi on the left.
 This marks the place where Lord Nityananda recovered the Bankim Raya deity from the Yamuna River.
 The temple presently has a nice image of Sadbhuja, the form of the Lord in a combination of Rama, Krishna, and Sri Caitanya.
 Further back is an altar that has small deities of Krishna and Balarama, and larger deities of Sri Nityananda and Sri Caitanya (Gaura Nitai).
 Behind the temple is the Yamuna River, also called the Maudesvara River.
 This used to be much bigger, but is now like a little creek.
 On the bank is the Kadam Khandi Ghat where the Krishna deity of Bankim Raya was found.